 Venues at which performances of Mr. Johanson’s music have taken place include the Ann Goodman Recital Hall in New York City; St. John’s Smith Square in London, England; the Shenyang Conservatory of Music in China; the Thai National Theater Recital Hall in Bangkok; the Nanyang Academy of Fine Arts; the International Beethoven Festival; the James Madison University Contemporary Music Festival; the “June in Buffalo” festival; the Society of Composers Incorporated; the Williams College Chamber Players; “A Celebration of New Music” at Texas Tech University; Western Washington University; the Indiana State University Contemporary Music Festival; Fear No Music; Resonance Ensemble’s “Music and Memory” concert; the Great Western Horn Symposium in Las Vegas; Portland Piano International; VIR Men’s Ensemble; the Lewis & Clark College Orchestra; and the Cascadia Composers concert series.
 Ensembles and institutions that have commissioned his works include the International Beethoven Project, Trio Bella Voce, the Northwest Horn Orchestra, Post-Haste Duo, Portland Percussion Group, the Indiana University New Music Ensemble, the American Friends Service Committee, Indiana University’s Newman Center, the Oregon Repertory Singers, the Portland Chamber Orchestra, and the March Music Moderne festival.

-Mr. Johanson has received awards and fellowships from institutions such as the American Music Center, ASCAP, Wildacres Residency, the MacDowell Colony, and Virginia Center for the Creative Arts, and Palazzo Rinaldi (Noepoli, Italy).
+Mr. Johanson has received awards and/or fellowships from institutions such as the American Music Center, ASCAP, Wildacres Residency, the MacDowell Colony, Virginia Center for the Creative Arts, and Palazzo Rinaldi (Noepoli, Italy).
 He is the 2015 recipient of the Oregon Music Teacher’s Association Composer of the Year Award.
 Johanson is the 2009 winner of the Gil Seeley Prize in Composition, an award given by the Oregon Repertory Singers for his composition “Earth Dweller.”
 His work “Memento” was recorded by internationally recognized saxophonist Frederick Hemke on his CD “Simple Gifts.”
-Johanson’s work “Dynamo” is featured on trombonist Garth Simmons’ upcoming CD entitled “American Visions.”
+Johanson’s work “Dynamo” is featured on trombonist Garth Simmons’ “American Visions” CD.
 Johanson was the 2012 Composer-in-Residence at the Jubilus Music Festival in Gainesville, Florida.
 His composition “Gravitations” was featured in the July 2012 International Arts Educators Forum in Citta di Castello, Italy.
-Recent commissions have come from the International Beethoven Project, the Northwest Horn Orchestra, the Portland Chamber Orchestra, the March Music Moderne festival, and the Portland Percussion Group.
 Mr. Johanson’s music is published by September Hills and Dorn Publications.